AlmoroxIO/backendDevTest/readme.md

 ```
 Check that mocks are working with a sample request to [http://localhost:3001/product/1/similarids](http://localhost:3001/product/1/similarids).

+Run the Application
+Before running the k6 test, you must build and run the Java application in a separate terminal.
+The test script is configured to send requests to localhost:5000.

+# 1. Build the application
+./mvnw clean package

+# 2. Run the application
+java -jar target/similar-products-0.0.1-SNAPSHOT.jar

+From the similar-products directory, run the following commands:

 To execute the test run:
 ```
 docker-compose run --rm k6 run scripts/test.js